k9ert/keybase-notification-resource/README.md

 * `username`: *Required.* The Keybase username to authenticate with.
 * `paperkey`: *Required.* The paper key for authentication.
 You can generate a paper key with `keybase paperkey`.
 * `team`: *Optional.* The default team to send messages to.
 If not specified, messages will be sent to the user specified in the `channel` parameter.
 * `default_channel`: *Optional.* The default channel to send messages to.
-If not specified, messages will be sent to the `general` channel of the team.
+If not specified and no channel is provided in the params, messages will be sent to the user specified by the `username` parameter.
 * `disable`: *Optional.* Set to `true` to skip all messaging.
 Convenient for temporarily disabling notifications without editing your pipelines.

 Example: